 Anyone who has an interest in history and enjoys an in-depth look at destinations should see this part of Europe.
 The legacy of World War II is still present throughout all of these countries.
 It’s not until you’re there that you realize the lasting impact of what happened only a few decades ago.

 It’s fascinating to go beyond iconic landmarks and off the beaten path.
 The climate at this time of the year is very mild, which is perfect for walking around each new city.
 Plus, the blue skies, green parks and flowers in bloom provide a perfect backdrop for photos.

 What surprised you most about this region?

 Music culture is very big in Eastern Europe.
 In Vienna, home of Mozart, Beethoven and more, you can buy a standing-room ticket at the Opera House for just four euros!
-At Château Sychrov, outside of Prague, an amazing string quartet plays classical Czech music.
+On the optional excursion to Château Sychrov, outside of Prague, an amazing string quartet plays classical Czech music.
 One of my favorite experiences was listening to a concert of Chopin music at a pre-war building in Warsaw.

 The outdoor food and drink culture was also fun to join in on.
 People love using meals as an opportunity to be outside once the mild weather rolls in, so there are many open-air cafes and beer gardens.
 My favorite local drinks were pezsgo, a sparkling white wine, and Pilsner, a crisp beer that’s refreshing on a warm spring day.

-Music, history, food and drink—what would you love to experience in Eastern Europe?
+Music, history, food and drink—what would you love to experience on an Eastern Europe trip?
 Let us know in the comments below.